What is a Advertising Account Executive ?

 Look for job vacancies at:

-It’s usual to enter this career as an advertising account executive and then progress as follows:
+To begin a career in advertising, you will typically start as an advertising account executive and progress as follows:

-- Account director – taking responsibility for all account staff and clients
+• Account director: At this level, you will take responsibility for all account staff and clients.

-How quickly and far you progress in your career will depend on the level of experience you gain and the success of your campaigns.
-Working on an award-winning campaign, for example, will give you a higher profile and industry recognition, and your career progression will be much more rapid.
-As a result, you might even be headhunted by other advertising agencies.
-Moving between agencies and working for several different clients can help you progress more quickly, so mobility and flexibility are important in building your career.
+The speed and extent of your career progression will depend on your level of experience and the success of your campaigns.
+For instance, working on an award-winning campaign can give you higher visibility and industry recognition, leading to faster career advancement.
+You may even be headhunted by other advertising agencies.
+It’s also important to be mobile and flexible in terms of changing agencies and working for different clients to advance your career.

 Related Courses